Approval-Based Apportionment: Discussion

 \section{Discussion}

 In this paper, we have initiated the axiomatic analysis of approval-based apportionment.
-On a technical level, it would be interesting to investigate whether the \pa domain allows to satisfy other combinations of axioms that are (currently) not attainable in \ca elections.
-For instance, it is not known whether strong representation axioms are compatible with certain notions of support monotonicity~\cite{SF19}.
+On a technical level, it would be interesting to see whether the \pa domain allows us to satisfy other combinations of axioms that are not known to be attainable in \ca elections.
+For instance, the compatibility between strong representation axioms and certain notions of support monotonicity is an open problem~\citep{SF19}.

 We have presented our setting guided by the application of apportioning parliamentary seats to political parties.
-We believe that this is an attractive application worthy of practical experimentation.
-Our formal setting has other interesting applications.
-An example would be participatory budgeting settings in which the provision of items of equal cost is decided, where the items come in different types.
+But our formal setting has other interesting applications.
+An example would be participatory budgeting settings where items all have equal costs and come in different types.
 For instance, a university department could decide how to allocate Ph.D.\ scholarships across different research projects, in a way that respects the preferences of funding organizations.

-As another example, the literature on multiwinner elections suggests many applications to recommendation problems~\cite{SFL16a}.
+As another example, the literature on multiwinner elections suggests many applications to recommendation problems~\citep{SFL16a}.
 For instance, one might want to display a limited number of news articles, movies, or advertisements in a way that fairly represents the preferences of the audience.
 These preferences might be expressed not over individual pieces of content, but over content producers (such as newspapers, studios, or advertising companies), in which case our setting provides rules that decide how many items should be contributed by each source.
 Expressing preferences on the level of content producers is natural in repeated settings, where the relevant pieces of content change too frequently to elicit voter preferences on each occasion.
 Besides, content producers might reserve the right to choose which of their content should be displayed.

 In the general \ca setting, the search continues for rules that satisfy EJR and committee monotonicity, or core stability.
 But for the applications mentioned above, these guarantees are already achievable today.